p4lsec/otsafe/README.md

 - A [core library](#core-library) that establishes common syntax for any industrial component
 - An extensible framework which allows teams to model systems, connect them to live control system data, and then test and apply custom detections and responses.
 (Contact me if you want to collaborate on this!
 Need more hardware testing)
 - Project implementation automation hub, provided via Jenkins.
 This helps you build, test, and deploy your specific implementation.

+## Getting Started

+To start using OTsafe, please see [this Jupyter notebook](otsafe/demo/demo.ipynb) for an interactive demo and guide.

 ## Use Cases